T-13 tank destroyer: T-13 B3 design

 The bigger track area, the inclusion of return rollers and the bigger and more powerful engine convinced the Belgian armed forces that this platform would be superior in the tank destroyer role.
 Also, since the Familleheureux factory, a vehicle and tractor company, was already producing the license built Vickers utility tractor, the decision was taken to buy a license for production at this company instead of directly acquiring all vehicles from the UK.
 This would allow for a larger and more economical production run compared to the T-13 B1/B2 version.

 The definitive T-13 B3 was structurally very different from the earlier B1 and B2 versions, with the B3 suffix obviously chosen to play down the fact that a new tank destroyer was being produced rather than a variant of the older systems.
 The chassis of the T-13 B3 was bigger, with, apart from the redesigned turret, a box-on-box like appearance.
 The gun was no longer pointed rearwards as in the first two versions.
 Armor was only slightly upgraded to 13 mm armored steel on the frontal surfaces and 7 mm steel on the sides, still insufficient to cope with anything but small arms fire and blast and shrapnel damage.
 However, the chassis was big enough to accommodate the four man crew without the need for the side armor panels, which also allowed the gun to traverse 360° without lowering the (still very low) level of armor protection for the crew in the process of gun laying.
 The rear remained open, since the vehicle was still meant to be a light tank destroyer.

 The most important and obvious difference was the bigger and more powerful engine, which allowed for greatly reduced wear and tear and a rather more stable gun laying platform, and above all for better manoeuvrability in the field.
-Top speed for the T-13 B3 was increased to 56 km per hour.
+Top speed for the T-13 B3 was increased to 56 km per hour or even 65–70 km per hour, a speed reached by commander A. Modera in 1940.
 The armament, apart from lay out and sighting systems, was left untouched, although more ammunition could be carried.
 Range was increased: from 240 km for the B1-B2 versions to 400 km for the B3 version.
 Total weight became 5.08 tons.